 - The purpose of an accommodation is to enable the employee to perform the essential functions of the job.
 Accommodation options that can be explored, include, but are not limited to:

-- Making existing facilities used by employees readily accessible to and usable by the disabled employee;
+- Making existing facilities used by employees readily accessible to and usable by disabled employees;

 - Restructuring the job;